davidgasquez/handbook/Open Data.md

 During the last few years, a large number of new data and open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (Datahub, HuggingFace Datasets, Kaggle Datasets).

-These trends are already making it's way towards movements like [DeSci](https://ethereum.org/en/desci/) or smaller projects like [Py-Code Datasets](https://py-code.org/datasets).
+These trends are already making its way towards movements like [DeSci](https://ethereum.org/en/desci/) or smaller projects like [Py-Code Datasets](https://py-code.org/datasets).
 But, we still need more tooling around data to improve interoperability as much as possible.
 Lots of companies have figured out how to make the most of their datasets. **We should use similar tooling and approaches companies are using to manage the open datasets that surrounds us**.
 A sort of [Data Operating system](https://data-operating-system.com/).

 One of the biggest problem in open data today is the fact that organizations treat data portals as graveyards where data goes to die.
 Keeping these datasets up to date is core concern, alongside using the data for operational purposes and showcasing it to the public.